Posted: Thu 7th Nov 2019

 "Our current English GCSE curriculum offers 19 available books for study.
 Only one is by a woman.
 How can we expect women and girls to grow up empowered if they don't see themselves represented in what they read?"

-After doing some research into the idea's potential, she found some compelling statistics: the global subscription box market is worth £583m and is set to grow to a billion by 2022.
-In addition, 75 per cent of all book buyers are women, she told the audience.
+After doing some research into the idea's potential, Molly found some compelling statistics: the global subscription box market is worth £583 million and is set to grow to £1 billion by 2022.
+In addition, 75% of all book-buyers are women, she told the audience.

 Books that Matter now delivers monthly tomes written by women, plus gifts from female and female-identifying, non-binary independent creatives to its booming list of subscribers for £16 a month.
 When it launched in September 2017, it sold out within days.

 "It feels a little like we've reached a tipping point and the business is growing incredibly fast.
-It's so wonderful to win this prize so early in our journey and it means a great deal, it's going to help us a lot in opening up new opportunities and networks," Molly said.
+It's so wonderful to win this prize so early in our journey and it means a great deal, it's going to help us a lot in opening up new opportunities and networks.

 "It's been very, very empowering and validating to be surrounded by and recognised by female entrepreneurs."

 Molly was up against some strong opposition.
-London-based Kay Suppamas, founder of Leafage, a firm that offers much-needed connection to the natural world through terrarium workshops and Bristol-based mum Claire Russell, founder of playHOORAY, a campaign and network to encourage, teach and enable parents to play with their children.
+That included London-based Kay Suppamas, founder of Leafage, a firm that offers much-needed connection to the natural world through terrarium workshops, and Bristol-based mum Claire Russell, founder of playHOORAY, a campaign and network to encourage, teach and enable parents to play with their children.

 "It's so delightful to see driven women like Molly, with a passion and clear skill, dive straight into entrepreneurship while studying and build a sustainable business while she's still only 22.
 She is clearly one to watch and that's exactly what these start-up awards are all about."

-The day-long Festival of Female Entrepreneurs saw female-led SMEs flock to Bristol to explore issues and find solutions - as well as be inspired by keynote speakers including Dame Stephanie Shirley, the 86-year-old tech pioneer and Nisha Katona, founder of the Mowgli restaurant chain.
+The day-long Festival of Female Entrepreneurs saw female-led SMEs flock to Bristol to explore issues and find solutions, and be inspired by keynote speakers including the 86-year-old tech pioneer Dame Stephanie Shirley and Nisha Katona, founder of the Mowgli restaurant chain.